omnigres/omnigres/docs/quick_start.md

     * postgres_fdw
     * tcn

+??? warning "Why is the container image so large?"

+    Unfortunately, __plrust__ extension is responsible for many gigabytes of artifacts in the image.
+Typically, if you need Rust, this is not a big problem as both development machines and servers can handle this just fine.

+    However, if you want a smaller image and don't need Rust, use __slim__ flavor:

+    ```
+    ghcr.io/omnigres/omnigres:latest-slim
+    ```

 ### Building your own image

 If you can't use the pre-built image (for example, you are running a fork or made changes), you can build the image